In-Service (part-time) / Pre-Service (full-time) Certificate in Education: Lifelong Learning (CertEd) (Level 5)

-This is an in-service course which leads to a level 5 professional qualification for those who are already teaching in further education colleges, adult education, higher education and a wide range of other training and education settings outside the schools sector.
-It provides support towards subsequent achievement of Qualified Teacher Learning and Skills (QTLS) status, if you are appropriately employed in the learning and skills sector.
+This course which leads to a level 5 professional qualification for those who are either already teaching or wanting to teach in further education colleges, adult education, higher education and a wide range of other training and education settings outside the schools sector.
+It provides support towards subsequent achievement of Qualified Teacher Learning and Skills (QTLS) status.
 This course helps you to develop your teaching skills, reflect on current ideas about education and training, and to creatively explore the professional opportunities open to you.

 Course Code H5617/1